analytixncs/naviga-analytics-docs/docs/informer/informer-saved-functions.md

 ## getTopProduct- Create Function

-This function will take an array of Products along with their Revenue amounts and return the Product with the greatest amount.
-This is intended to be used with Order Lines to determine which product in a campaign is brining in the most revenue.

-This will only work if your AD Internet Campaigns mapping is above the AD Internet Orders mapping.
-This way you will get a top product for each campaign.

-## getTopProduct - Usage

 - **Function name:** getTopProduct

 - **Namespace:** naviga

-- **Description:**
+- **Description:** This function will take an array of Products along with their Revenue amounts and return the Product with the greatest amount

 - **Parameers:** Object - { productIds: string[], linePrices: number[], digitalFormats?: string[] }